DavidGriffinMartin/Photo-Story-Board/README.md

 <h3>Introduction:</h3>

-I’ve created an application that allows users to login and post picture stories to their picture storyboard.
+I’ve created an application that allows users to login and post picture stories to their storyboard.

 <h3>As a User:</h3>

-<li>As a user you will be able to create an account, login, and start posting pictures with stories to your storyboard.
+<li>As a user you will be able to create an account, login, and start posting pictures stories.
 You will be able to create new posts, edit existing posts, and delete previous posts.</li>

 <h3>Getting started:</h3>